NVRemoteDev/MetaTF/README.md

 ### Models
 The models folder contains all of functions that pull data from the database, or the steam API.
 It also contains common functions such as CRUD

+## License
+All rights reserved.
+Code may be used for educational purposes only.